 Under the Sherman Act, corporations that commit antitrust violations are subject to fines of up to \$100 million.
-In the alternative, the DOJ may seek to impose penalties based on the unlawful gains or losses occasioned by anticompetitive activity.
+In the alternative, the corporation may be subject to penalties based on the unlawful gains or losses occasioned by anticompetitive activity.
 Federal law provides for fines of up to twice the gross amount the antitrust co-conspirators gained through the violation or twice the gross amount that the victims lost through the violation, whichever is greater.
-These alternative fines can-and often do-exceed the \$100 million ceiling the Sherman Act establishes, although the government is required to prove the amount of gain or loss in these cases beyond a reasonable doubt.
+These alternative fines can - and in many instances have - exceed the \$100 million ceiling the Sherman Act establishes, although the government is required to prove the amount of gain or loss in these cases beyond a reasonable doubt.

-The courts assess antitrust-violation fines based on the formula and guidance set forth in the Guidelines.
+When imposing criminal penalties for antitrust violations, the courts assess antitrust-violation fines based on the formula and guidance set forth in the Guidelines.
 The court begins the analysis by calculating 20% of the total volume of commerce affected by the antitrust violation, which is then taken as the base fine.
+Note, the

-Note, the Guidelines do not define "volume of commerce affected", nor do they specify how to calculate the figure.
+Guidelines do not define "volume of commerce affected", nor do they specify how to calculate the figure.
 Consequently, the court has significant flexibility in determining the appropriate base fine.

 The court next assigns the corporate defendant a "culpability score" reflecting the circumstances involved in the particular case.
-The Guidelines outline various factors that may bear on the culpability determination, including the company's criminal history, the role that high-level personnel played in the conspiracy, the company's efforts to develop an effective compliance programme, and the extent of the company's cooperation.
+The Guidelines outline various factors that may bear on the culpability determination, including the company's criminal history, the role that high-level personnel played in the conspiracy, the company's efforts to develop an effective compliance programme, and the extent of the company's cooperation with the government's investigation.
 The culpability score correlates to minimum and maximum multipliers, which are then applied to the base fine to calculate a fine range.
 This range is merely advisory, however, and the court may upwardly or downwardly depart from the suggested range in setting the final fine.